Last updated: 04 June 2018, 10:57

 Extract from US Navy translation of captured Kriegsmarine records.

 Still missing was precise detail of the location of the crash (on land or in the water?) and the identity of the vessel or vessels involved.
 The obvious place to look next was the lower-ranking KTBs, perhaps those of the Donauflottille or even individual vessels within that flotilla, on the presumption that they would show greater detail.
-But all advice received suggested these KTBs had not survived the war, so enquiries were diverted elsewhere, examining British intelligence records and suchlike.
+But all advice received suggested these KTBs had not survived the war, so enquiries were for a while diverted elsewhere, examining British intelligence records and suchlike.

 RAF activity in the Danube Basin – extract from the Mare Nostrum report

 This document has been submitted by Shaun Stewart, son of the late Squadron CO at the time, having been found in his family archive.
-Official reference of the document is missing/required.
+The official reference of the document is missing/required.
 Undated in the original extract (this being pp.10-11 of the original), the draft was probably written in mid-July 1944.
 Full moon was 06.July.1944.
 It describes in greater detail than the ORB the background against which 255’s missions took place.

 S E C R E T